turmon/Exosims-Sandbox/README.md

+# EXOSIMS Sandbox

 This is an Exosims ensemble directory containing scripts, source code, and dumped results.

-In principle, multiple such directories could exist for separate families of simulations.
+In principle, multiple such directories would exist for separate families of simulations.
 We chose to have all simulations for the Standards Team for the STDT final report reside here.

+## Process

 Before use:
   (1) The EXOSIMS directory should point to Exosims source code (see below).